Password quality settings

 In general, passwords can take on the following form without any specific complexity requirements or restrictions applied:

-• Can contain any uppercase or lowercase Latin or Unicode characters from A to Z
+• Can contain any uppercase or lowercase letter from the Latin alphabet in Unicode.

-• Can contain any digits 0 to 9
+• Can contain any digits from 0 to 9.

 Breached password detection